SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   $ smartthings devices:list

 OPTIONS
-  -C, --capabilities-mode=and|or               Treat capability filter query params as a logical "or" or "and" with a
+  -C, --capabilities-mode=and|or  Treat capability filter query params as a logical "or" or "and" with a default of
-                                               default of "and".
+                                  "and".

-  -E, --target-environment=target-environment  target environment

   -c, --capability=capability     filter results by capability

   -d, --device-id=device-id       filter results by device

   -h, --help                      show CLI help

   -l, --location-id=location-id   filter results by location

   -p, --profile=profile           [default: default] configuration profile

   -t, --token=token               the auth token to use
 ```

 _See code: [dist/commands/devices/list.ts](https://github.com/SmartThingsCommunity/smartthings-cli/blob/v0.0.0/dist/commands/devices/list.ts)_